What are ULI Atlanta’s Leadership Initiatives?

 Local Product Councils

-The Creative Development Council (C)DC was formed in May 2016 and is ULI Atlanta’s newest local product council.
-The (C)DC exists as a forum for ULI members to identify and share best practices for the creative real estate owner/developer in a collaborative and confidential environment.
-The ultimate goal of this education-oriented council is to expand the contextual framework, relationships, and resources for members so that they might better shape and contribute to their communities.
-The topical focus of the (C)DC is on small-scale and infill development, adaptive reuse, and regional connectivity solutions.
+In May 2016, the Creative Development Council was formed in response to an increasing emphasis on and demand for the highly innovative projects happening across metro Atlanta.
+The ultimate goal of this education-oriented council is to expand the contextual framework, relationships, and resources for members so that they might better shape and contribute to ULI’s mission commitments of building more sustainable, inclusive, and equitable communities.
+The topical focus of the CDC is on small-scale and infill development, adaptive reuse, creative housing solutions, and regional connectivity solutions.